Landscape is a web-based tool for managing Ubuntu systems. This package

 - (string) The URL of the HTTPS proxy, if one is needed.

-- (string) A comma-separated list of manager plugins to load.
+- (string) A comma-separated list of manager plugins to load, in addition to the default ones.

 - (string) The directory to write log files to (default: '/var/log/landscape').